slitiWassim/Time-Respecting-Cycles/README.md

 For every edge in the graph, the algorithm builds an **interval representation** $(t_{min}, t_{max})$ summarizing the earliest and latest observed timestamps.
 This provides a **lightweight temporal abstraction** used for fast preliminary pruning before fine-grained timestamp validation.

 **Why Building an interval-based temporal adjacency (min, max) ?** significantly improves performance by avoiding repeated per-edge timestamp scans.
-Instead of recomputing the minimum and maximum times every time an edge is accessed, these values are pre-computed once and stored.
+Instead of recomputing the minimum and maximum times every temporal edge is accessed, these values are pre-computed once and stored.

 ### 2) Strongly Connected Components decomposition